bibek12345/DIPC/CloudWorkshop_DIPC_100.md

     - Cloud Storage Password: Enter your password for Oracle Storage Cloud ![](images/100/image100_15.png)
 6. Complete the Weblogic fields as follows:
     - Compute Shape: OC3m - 4.0 OCPU, 60.0GB RAM
     - SSH Public Key:
         a.
 Click Edit.
         b.
 In the SSH Public Key for VM Access dialog, select Create a New Key and then click Enter.
         c.
 In the Download Keys dialog, click Download and save your  "SSHkeybundle.zip" to your local machine.
     - Administrator Username: weblogic
     - Admin Password: Enter the admin password that you'll use later to login to all the consoles for this service instance, with the correspondent username you have had specified.
 For example welcome1
     - Confirm Admin Password: Reenter the admin password ![](images/100/image100_16.png)
 7. Click "Next" button and review your Data Integration Platform Cloud instance configuration details.
 If you need to make any changes, click "Previous" or use the navigation train to go back.
-Otherwise, click **"CANCEL".
-Please DO NOT Create!**, the instance creation process would normally take up to 30 minutes, so we have already created the instance in advance for the workshop.
+Otherwise, click "CANCEL" button. **Please DO NOT Create!**, the instance creation process would normally take up to 30 minutes, so we have already created the instance in advance for the workshop.

 ## Summary